 By itself, white chocolate is not incredibly assertive, but it works very well as a means to add vanilla flavor to these cupcakes.
 If you wish, a tart jam filling contrasts with the sweetness of the cupcakes and frosting; I like raspberry, though strawberry or even currant are also good.
 The cupcakes are just fine without the filling, too.

-If you’d like to make this as a layer cake, double the recipe, use two 9-inch pans, and bake for about 40 minutes.–Kathleen King
+If you’d like to make this as a layer cake, see the variation beneath the recipe.–Kathleen King

 LC To Fill Or Not To Fill?
 Note